gogoodbot/responsible-tech-repo/README.md

 Start the development server:
 `npm run dev`

+### hCaptcha Local Development
+- To use hCaptcha in local development, amend the local file system `hosts` file as directed in the [Developer Guide](https://docs.hcaptcha.com/#local-development)
+- Start the hCaptcha development server:
+`npm run captcha`
+- The site will be served at [http://test.mydomain.com:9000](http://test.mydomain.com:9000)

 ### Dependencies
 - Radix UI components for accessible design systems.
 - Supabase for backend-as-a-service.